larseggert/bcp45bis/draft-eggert-bcp45bis.md

-Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - any SAA decision could be appealed to the IAB.
-The IAB shall then review the situation and attempt to resolve it in a manner of its own choosing.
+Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - any SAA decision can be appealed to the IETF Chair, per {{!RFC2026}}.
+Decisions by the IETF Chair can be appealed to the IESG as whole, again per {{!RFC2026}}.

 # Security Considerations